 In November 2013, Mega acquired 415 million ordinary shares of Toro as consideration for the sale of its Lake Maitland properties and certain associated rights and assets.
-The shares were valued at \$34,337 upon acquisition and represented approximately 28% of Toro's outstanding shares.
+The shares were valued at \$34,337 upon acquisition and represented approximately 28.00% of Toro's outstanding shares.
+Mega's original ownership interest in Toro has decreased from time to time since then as a result of share dispositions by the Company and dilution following share issuances by Toro.

-During the year ended September 30, 2019, Mega's holdings in Toro were diluted from 19.68% to 18.19% as a result of the issuance of additional ordinary shares by Toro, resulting in a dilution loss of \$733.
+During the year ended September 30, 2020, Mega's holdings in Toro (395,095,387 shares) were diluted from 18.19% to 14.53% as a result of the issuance of additional ordinary shares of Toro, resulting in a dilution loss of \$894.